 |Figure 1-1: GUI enabled hardware devices|

 Most modern GUI applications for these devices are implemented on top of a programming platform, such as Java or .NET.
-Platforms allow developers to build complex GUIs from the platform’s library of graphical primitives such as buttons, drop downs, panels and windows.
-When the application is being run, the platform (or code injected to the application by the platform) paints the application GUI image onto the display device, usually through the screen image buffer operated by the OS.
-HTML documents generated by web applications can be also considered GUIs save that their image gets painted by a browser rather than the underlying platform.
+Platforms allow developers to build complex GUIs from the platform’s library of graphical primitives such as buttons, dropdowns, panels and windows.
+When the application is run, the platform (or code injected to the application by the platform) paints the application GUI image onto the display device, usually through the screen image buffer operated by the OS.
+HTML documents generated by web applications can also be considered GUIs save that their image gets painted by a browser rather than the underlying platform.

 Software applications typically do not approach the keyboard and pointer devices directly.
 They rather act as consumers of keyboard and pointer events delivered by the underlying OS.

 Black box GUI automated testing tools are software applications which behave in a slightly different way.
-They generate keyboard and pointer events or invoke GUI component actions in order to navigate through GUI of the tested application.
+They generate keyboard and pointer events or invoke GUI component actions to navigate through GUI of the tested application.
 They also allow to analyze the GUI to verify whether the application under test (AUT) behaves as expected.